 As someone who reviews technology for a living, it's my job to objectively judge mainstream consumer products, ostensibly so people can make an informed decision.
 But I have a confession: even when a phone doesn't live up to the lofty standards we set, that rarely dissuades me from enjoying the experience.
 As someone who loves technology, I'd rather celebrate each smartphone as the small miracle that it is.

-I probably shouldn’t have said that, but I did.
 I appreciate what a smartphone allows me to do, including but not limited to: staying in contact with family, taking pictures of my dog, learning, playing games, wasting time, exploring.
 I can be lazy and have food delivered to my front door, with just a few taps.
-It’s pretty incredible.
-And, yet, that’s never enough, because, and this is horrible, the screen resolution is low.
+It's pretty incredible.
+And, yet, that's never enough, because, and this is horrible, the screen resolution is low.

 I know it's important to hold multi-billion dollar companies up to a certain standard.
 After all, smartphones are more expensive than ever!
 We should demand progress and improvement.
 But always expecting perfection is pure insanity.
 I get that the Pixel 3 XL has a large notch—it isn't pretty, I agree—but it's not the end of the world.
 It does so many other wonderful things, and life goes on.